ml-archive/blog/source/_posts/2017-11-27-Adding-Peek-and-Pop-to-your-View-Controllers.md

 ## Previewing Actions

-If you now run your app and you force touch on an image you should be able to get a preview of the detail view controller.
+If you now run your app and you force touch on an image you should be able to get a preview of the DetailViewController.

 <p align=center>
 <img src=https://cdn-laravel.vapor.cloud/image/nstack/translate_values/peek-pop_PgLJZtnHgg.jpg?width=280 style=";margin:20px;">